• Skip to primary navigation

 I just discovered Boca this year and the food is fresh and delicious.
 It's also one of the best places for outdoor seating, which I always prefer when visiting any of the restaurants on this list, simply because the weather is almost always nice.

-The salads are huge and you can't go wrong with ordering appetizers.
-The food is seasonal and fresh and we haven't ordered anything we didn't like!
-Go for the Smoked Fish or any of the flatbreads.
-My favorite is the Sambuca PEI Mussels.
-Order extra bread to sop up that sauce!
+The salads are huge and you can’t go wrong with ordering appetizers.
+The food is seasonal and fresh and we haven’t ordered anything we didn’t like!

 Mussels at Boca at Sarasota Restaurants.

-I've been twice and both times it was fantastic.
-There's also a location in Winter Park.
-Check out my list of things to do in Winter Park if you're planning to go.
+There’s also a location in Winter Park.
+Check out my list of things to do in Winter Park if you’re planning to go.

 Address: 19 South Lemon Avenue.